CookieThump/cookietde/README.md

 ## License

-This project is licensed under the CC BY-NC-ND 4.0 License - see the LICENSE.md file for details
+This project is licensed under the CC BY-NC-ND 4.0 License - see the LICENSE file for details

 ## Acknowledgments